EU Directive 2010/40

 In order to move towards a Common European Transport Area all transports elements need to be interlinked.
 The prerequisites for a common digital architecture are open and common standards and interfaces, as well as an efficient and secure data ecosystem.
 Within the regulation 1926/2017 the commission requests each member state to setup a National Access Point for sharing traffic data.
 The National Access Points can be a database, data warehouse, data marketplace, repository, register or web portal.

-The following data must be made available at the National Access Points:
+Currently the data from the following 3 regulations must be published at the National Access Points:

 Any European institution or company that has security-related data is obliged to share that data.
 This would include, for example, data for warnings regarding unsecured accident sites, false drivers, animals/people/obstacles on the roadway, limited visibility or unsignposted road blockages.